miaofasheng/DNS-Dataset-for-reasearch/README.md

 [DNS Performance Analytics and Comparison](https://www.dnsperf.com/): All DNS providers are tested every minute from 200+ locations globally.
 All tests are over IPv4 with a 1-second timeout.
 The public data is updated once per hour, but contact us for real-time data.

 [Use of DNS Resolvers for World (XA)](https://stats.labs.apnic.net/rvrs): DNS Recursive Resolver Use Metrics.

+# TLD Zone File

+- **Centralized Zone Data Service (CZDS)**:
+  A platform provided by ICANN for accessing Top-Level Domain (TLD) zone files.
+It supports zone file downloads for various generic TLDs (gTLDs), such as `.com`, `.net`, `.org`, `.xyz`, and more.
+  Users must register at [https://czds.icann.org](https://czds.icann.org) and request access to the desired TLD zone files.

+- **Use Cases**:
+  - Extract all registered second-level domains under a given TLD in bulk;
+  - Perform domain name analysis, build passive DNS datasets, and conduct security research (e.g., identifying potentially malicious domains).